Payer Contract Management: A Complete Guide for Healthcare Organizations

 4. Prepare data-driven renewal strategies

 Contract renewals are your opportunity to reset the relationship, improve terms, and secure better reimbursement rates.
+A Boston Consulting Group study reported in HFMA concludes that the typical health system needs a rate increase of 5% to 8% each year across all payers to break even by 2027.
 Yet many providers treat renewals as administrative tasks rather than strategic opportunities.

 The 90-day renewal preparation process: